 Coronaviruses are a family of viruses that can cause respiratory illness in humans.
 They get their name, “corona,” from the many crown-like spikes on the surface of the virus.
 Severe acute respiratory syndrome (SARS), Middle East respiratory syndrome (MERS) and the common cold are examples of coronaviruses that cause illness in humans.

 The new strain of coronavirus, COVID-19, was first reported in Wuhan, China in December 2019.
 The virus has since spread to all continents (except Antarctica).

 The number of people infected changes daily.
 Organizations that collect this information, including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), are gathering information and continuously learning more about this outbreak.
-As of this writing (4/2/2020), more than 1,000,000 people in the world (of which more than 82,000 are in China and surrounding western pacific countries) have been infected.
-More than 50,000 people have died.
-Some 181 countries and territories on all continents (except Antartica) have now reported cases of COVID-19.
-The U.S. has the highest number of cases, with over 235,000 people infected.
-Italy has reported over 115,000 cases, Spain has more than 110,000 cases and Germany has reported close to 85,000 cases.
+As of this writing (6/29/2020), more than 10,000,000 people in the world have been infected.
+More than 500,000 people have died.
+Some 188 countries and territories on all continents (except Antartica) have now reported cases of COVID-19.
+The U.S. has the highest number of cases, with more than 2,500,000 people infected and over 125,000 deaths.
+Brazil has over 1,300,000 cases, Russia has more than 640,000, India has close to 550,000, England has more than 310,000, Peru and Chile have over 270,000 cases, Spain is nearing 250,000 cases, Italy has over 240,000 cases, Iran has more than 225,000 cases, Mexico has more than 215,000 cases and France, Turkey and Germany have almost 200,000 cases.
 For the latest statistics, see the World Health Organization's situation reports and references at end of article.